Skip to main content

 Three things that catch every first-time visitor:

-- The road inside the park is narrower than the road getting there.
+1. The road inside the park is narrower than the road getting there.
 Once you pass the entrance kiosk, you're on the Generals Highway — a 1930s-era road designed for Model A traffic.
-RVs and trailers over 22 feet are restricted.
-If you're driving anything large, the park rangers at the entrance will redirect you to the Big Stump entrance via Kings Canyon, which adds 90 minutes.
+Vehicles longer than 22 feet aren't allowed between Potwisha Campground and the Giant Forest Museum, and anything over 24 feet isn't advised on the Foothills section either.
+If you're in something larger, rangers will redirect you out of the park entirely — Big Stump is your only oversized-vehicle option, and it's a long detour.

 Stop 1 — Foothills Visitor Center (8:45 AM)

-Six minutes past the entrance kiosk on the right.
-Use the bathroom now (it's the cleanest one you'll see all day), grab a free junior ranger booklet if you have kids 4–13, and check the chalkboard at the front desk for trail closures or wildlife warnings.
+About a mile past the Ash Mountain entrance sign, on the right.
+Use the bathroom now (it's the cleanest one you'll see all day), pick up a Junior Ranger booklet for any kids age 5+ (small fee, three age tracks: 5–8, 9–12, 13+), and check the chalkboard at the front desk for trail closures or wildlife warnings.
 In late summer they post bear-activity reports — usually nothing dramatic, but the rangers know which trails to skip.

 The exhibit hall takes 10 minutes if you're moving fast.
 Skip the gift shop until later — there's a better one at Lodgepole.